7Block Labs

 Description:

-Prevent reentrant calls using OpenZeppelin's
+Avoid reentrant calls by using OpenZeppelin's ReentrancyGuard.

 Example: